A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Methods

-In Table~\ref{tab:dataset_tokens}, we report statistics about the number of tokens in epicrises, questions and answers included MedQARo.
-Epicrises range from 207 to 34,247 tokens, with a mean value of 7,171 tokens, where shorter documents typically correspond to patients under investigation or at early treatment stages, while longer ones capture extensive treatment histories with multiple interventions.
+In Table~\ref{tab:dataset_tokens}, we report statistics about the number of tokens in epicrises, questions and answers included in MedQARo.
+Epicrises range from 207 to 34,247 tokens, with a mean value of 7,829 tokens, where shorter documents typically correspond to patients under investigation or at early treatment stages, while longer ones capture extensive treatment histories with multiple interventions.
 This variation can pose challenges for some models with limited context windows.
 While epicrises are typically lengthy, questions and answers are much shorter.
 Questions maintain relative consistency, between 7 and 30 tokens, with a mean value of 15 tokens, reflecting the consistency of clinical query formulations.
 The answers are represented by predominantly brief texts with a mean of 4 tokens, varying in length from one to 442 tokens.
 Longer responses are typical for questions involving complex medical reasoning.

 We categorize the questions into three types: (i) binary (yes/no); (ii) extractive, where the answer appears explicitly in the clinical context (epicrisis); and (iii) reasoning, where the answer must be inferred from multiple clues within the epicrisis.
 The distribution of these categories in MedQARo is shown in Figure~\ref{fig:MedQARo_question_types}.
 Within the binary subset, the label distribution is moderately skewed, with roughly two thirds of answers being ``Nu'' (``No'') and one third being ``Da'' (``Yes'').
 The slightly skewed distribution resulted naturally from the data collection process.
+In Table~\ref{tab:MedQARo_examples}, we showcase some representative examples from the three question categories included in MedQARo.
+Some questions are specific to a certain cancer type, e.g. ``Ce cadrane ale s\^{a}nului sunt invadate de tumor\u{a}?'' / ``Which breast quadrants are invaded by the tumor?'' is only relevant for breast cancer, while other questions are valid for all cancer types, e.g. ``Care este stadiul tumoral la diagnostic al pacientului?'' / ``What was the tumor stage at the time of diagnosis for this patient?'' is applicable to all cancers.
+The reformulated questions indicate that semantic equivalence was ensured during the process of manual question generation conducted by the annotators.